ABOUT

 family, rats were admired for this.
 This helped rats become part of the zodiac.

-There is a famous story about how the rat became the first
+There is a famous story about how the Rat became the first

 zodiac animal.
 The Jade Emperor held a race to choose twelve animals.
 The

-clever rat knew the ox would be slow but steady, so it hid on the ox’s horn
+clever rat knew the Ox would be slow but steady, so it hid on the Ox’s horn

 during the race.
-When the ox reached the finish line first, the rat jumped
+When the Ox reached the finish line first, the Rat jumped

-ahead and finished before the ox.
+ahead and finished before the Ox.
 The Jade Emperor was impressed and made the

-rat the first zodiac animal.
+Rat the first zodiac animal.

-into twelve time periods.
-The first period, from 11 PM to 1 AM, is when rats
+Another idea comes from how ancient Chinese divided the day into twelve time periods.
+The first period, from 11 PM to 1 AM, is when rats are most active.
+Because this time marks the start of a new day, rats were placed first in the zodiac.

 RAT YEARS